Chickpea Curry Rice Bowl – One Pot Meal

 - Fresh Tomatoes – use 2 1/2 cups (about 500g) of chopped tomatoes and their juice and one cup of water

 Chana masala is a spice mix used to cook chickpeas (chana).
-You can pick-up a package at your local India import store.
+You can pickup a package at your local Indian import store.
 If you don’t have one nearby, you can make your own for this recipe by adding 1/4 teaspoon of as many of these spices as you have on hand: coriander, mango powder, Pomegranate seeds, hot pepper powder, cumin, musk melon, black pepper, fenugreek leaves, cloves, mint, nutmeg, cinnamon, cardamom, caraway, mace and a bay leaf.

 This spice mix is both spicy and tangy – with quite a bit of heat.
 Though our recipe calls for two tablespoons of this mix, the box recommends almost four for the same amount of chickpeas.
 So this is SPICY!
-Increase the quantity at your own risk!
+Increase the quantity at your own risk.